ECP-VeloC/VELOC/docs/userguide.rst

-  scratch_versions = <int> (number of previous checkpoints to keep on scratch, default: 0 - keep all) failure_domain = <string> (failure domain used for smart distribution of erasure codes, default: <hostname>) axl_type = <string> (AXL read/write strategy to/from the persistent path, default: <empty> - deactivate AXL) chksum = <boolean> (activates checksum calculationa and verification for checkpoints, default: false) meta = <path> (persistent path where VELOC will save checksumming information)
+  scratch_versions = <int> (number of previous checkpoints to keep on scratch, default: 0 - keep all) failure_domain = <string> (failure domain used for smart distribution of erasure codes, default: <hostname>) axl_type = <string> (AXL read/write strategy to/from the persistent path, default: <empty> - deactivate AXL) chksum = <boolean> (activates checksum calculation and verification for checkpoints, default: false) meta = <path> (persistent path where VELOC will save checksumming information)

-Both the persisten and ec interval can be set to -1, which fully deactivates that feature.
+Both the persistent and ec interval can be set to -1, which fully deactivates that feature.
 This is preferred to setting a high number
 (which also works but is less readable and has slightly higher overhead because VeloC will need to do extra checks).
 If you leave scratch_versions to the default value, you must ensure the scratch mount point will run out of space.
 VELOC will not automatically delete checkpoints when space is low.
 If space is a concern, set scratch_versions accordingly.
 Similar observations apply for